-The model selection problem for linear (contextual) bandits is first introduced by \citet{foster2019model}, where the they consider a sequence of nested linear classifiers in $\R^{d_i}$ as the set of hypothesis classes, with $d_1 < d_2 < \cdots < d_M = d$.
-The goal is to adapt to the smallest hypothesis class, with a prior \emph{unknown} dimension $d_\star$, that still preserve the linear structure in reward.
-Equivalently, one can think of the model selection problem as learning the true reward parameter $\theta_\star \in \R^d$, but only with the first $d_\star$ dimension of $\theta_\star$ being non-zero.
-The goal is to design algorithms that could automatically adapt to the true dimension $d_\star$, rather than suffering from the ambient dimension $d$.
-In favorable scenarios when one can cheaply test linearity, \citet{foster2019model} provide an algorithm with regret guarantee scales as $\widetilde{O}(K^{1/4} T^{3/4}/\gamma^2 + \sqrt{T K d_{\star}}/\gamma^4)$, where $K$ is the number of arms and $\gamma$ is the smallest eigenvalue of the expected design matrix.
+The model selection problem for (contextual) linear bandits is first introduced by \cite{foster2019model}.
+They consider a sequence of nested linear classifiers in $\R^{d_i}$ as the set of hypothesis classes, with $d_1 < d_2 < \cdots < d_M = d$.
+The goal is to adapt to the smallest hypothesis class, with apriori \emph{unknown} dimension $d_\star$, that preserves linearity in rewards.
+Equivalently, one can think of the model selection problem as learning a true reward parameter $\theta_\star \in \R^d$, but only the first $d_\star$ entries of $\theta_\star$ contain non-zero values.
+The goal is to design algorithms that could automatically adapt to the intrinsic dimension $d_\star$, rather than suffering the ambient dimension $d$.
+In favorable scenarios when one can cheaply test linearity, \cite{foster2019model} provide an algorithm with regret guarantee that scales as $\widetilde{O}(K^{1/4} T^{3/4}/\gamma^2 + \sqrt{K d_{\star} T }/\gamma^4)$, where $K$ is the number of arms and $\gamma$ is the smallest eigenvalue of the expected design matrix.
 The core idea therein is to conduct a sequential test, with sublinear sample complexity, to determine whether to step into a larger hypothesis class on the fly.
-Although this provides the first guarantee for model selection problem in the linear bandit setting, the regret bound scales inversely proportional to $\gamma$ and the dependence in the number of arms $K$ prevents the application of such algorithm to moderately-large action sets.
-Recall that, when provided with the optimal hypothesis class, the classical algorithm \linucb \citep{chu2011contextual, auer2002using} for linear bandit achieves a regret bound $\widetilde{O}(\sqrt{d_\star T})$, with only polylogarithmic dependence on $K$ and no dependence on the smallest eigenvalue of the design matrix.
+Although this provides the first guarantee for model selection in the linear bandits, the regret bound is proportional to the number of arms $K$ and the reciprocal of the smallest eigenvalue, i.e., $\gamma^{-1}$.
+Both $K$ and $\gamma^{-1}$ can be quite large in practice, thus limiting the application of their algorithm.
+Recall that, when provided with the optimal hypothesis class, the classical algorithm \linucb \citep{chu2011contextual, auer2002using} for linear bandit achieves a regret bound $\widetilde{O}(\sqrt{d_\star T})$, with only polylogarithmic dependence on $K$ and no dependence on $\gamma^{-1}$.